-The project's exploration of land takes place in the context of the home and studios of Thomas Cole, the artist best known today as the founder of the major art movement launched shortly after the formation of the United States, now known as the Hudson River School of landscape painting.
+The project's exploration of land takes place in the context of the home and studios of Thomas Cole, the artist best known today as the founder of the influential art movement of the United States, now known as the Hudson River School of landscape painting.
 Cole was an early environmentalist who advocated for balance between the built and natural worlds.
 He used his paintbrush and his pen to speak out against escalating development and deforestation that was clearing the way for railroads and expanding industries, such as the tanneries, iron foundries, and mills that were proliferating throughout the Catskill Mountains in the 1830s and 40s.

-Coinciding with the opening of the exhibition, two renowned art book publishing houses - one in Germany and one in England - will release books related to the exhibition:
+Coinciding with the opening of the exhibition, two renowned art book publishing houses - one in Germany and one in England - have released three books related to the exhibition:

-- Hirmer Publishers in Munich will issue a fully illustrated 128-page book titled Women Reframe American Landscape.
-It will include original essays by the exhibition's curators, texts and plates by the artists, including "Artist as Arsonist: Burning Down the Myth of the American Landscape" by Teresita Fernández, and a discussion with Candice Hopkins (Carcross/Tagish First Nation), Executive Director and Chief Curator at Forge Project, and Jolene Rickard (Tuscarora Nation (Turtle Clan), Hodinöhsö:ni Confederacy), Associate Professor in the Department of Art and Department of History of Art and Visual Studies at Cornell University, titled "Upturning the Map: Native Women and Representations of Land and Landscape", and a timeline created by Sofia Thieu D'Amico, Class of 2023 Cole Fellow, and Heather Bruegl (Oneida/ Stockbridge-Munsee), a public historian, activist, and decolonial education consultant, with Amanda Malmstrom. - Lund Humphries in London will issue a companion monograph, Susie M. Barstow: Redefining the Hudson River School by co-curator Nancy Siegel.
+- Hirmer Publishers in Munich has published a fully illustrated 128-page book titled Women Reframe American Landscape.
+It includes original essays by the exhibition's curators, texts and plates by the artists, including "Artist as Arsonist: Burning Down the Myth of the American Landscape" by Teresita Fernández, and a discussion with Candice Hopkins (Carcross/Tagish First Nation), Executive Director and Chief Curator at Forge Project, and Jolene Rickard (Tuscarora Nation (Turtle Clan), Hodinöhsö:ni Confederacy), Associate Professor in the Department of Art and Department of History of Art and Visual Studies at Cornell University, titled "Upturning the Map: Native Women and Representations of Land and Landscape", and a timeline created by Sofia Thieu D'Amico, Class of 2023 Cole Fellow, and Heather Bruegl (Oneida/ Stockbridge-Munsee), a public historian, activist, and decolonial education consultant, with Amanda Malmstrom. - Lund Humphries in London has issued a companion monograph, Susie M. Barstow: Redefining the Hudson River School by co-curator Nancy Siegel.
 This is the first monographic study of the artist and one of the very few to focus exclusively on an American woman landscape painter of the 19th century.
-The publication will coincide with the one hundredth anniversary of Susie Barstow's death.
+The publication coincides with the 100th anniversary of Susie Barstow's death.

-Lund Humphries will also issue Fidelia Bridges: Nature into Art, the first comprehensive biography of this best-selling female artist in post-Civil War America.
+Lund Humphries has also issued Fidelia Bridges: Nature into Art, the first comprehensive biography of this best-selling female artist in post-Civil War America.
 The book is by Katherine Manthorne, a member of the Thomas Cole National Historic Site National Council and Professor of Modern Art of the Americas at the Graduate Center of the City University of New York.

-All three books will be available at the Thomas Cole National Historic Site and wherever books are sold.
+All three books are available at the Thomas Cole National Historic Site and wherever books are sold.